-Here is the link to rules on the Secretary of State's website: http://www.maine.gov/sos/cec/rules/rules.html.
+The following is a link to all state agency rules on the Secretary of State's website, including those specific to Professional & Financial Regulation: http://www.maine.gov/sos/cec/rules/rules.html.

 DISCLAIMER: The publications of the Maine State Legislature are made available on the Internet as a public service and reliance on any such information is at the user's own risk.
 The State of Maine, its agencies, officers and employees do not warrant the accuracy, reliability, completeness or timeliness of any information on the Maine State Legislature's web site and may not be held liable for any losses caused by any person's reliance on the information available on this web site.
 All copyrights and other rights to statutory text are reserved by the State of Maine.
 The text included here is subject to change without notice.
 It is a version that has not been officially certified by the Secretary of State.
 Refer to the Maine Revised Statutes Annotated and supplements for certified text.